Things To Do in London in November

 One notable option is the Natural History Museum.
 Their ice rink will be available throughout the month from 10 am – 9 pm.
 Most skating sessions will give you about 50 minutes, but there are some options to skate even longer.

-If you’re looking for an alternative, consider making a trip to Somerset House, which will begin its skating season on November 13th.
+If you’re looking for an alternative, consider making a trip to Somerset House, which typically begins its skating season in November.
 Tickets for 1-hour skate sessions will be available throughout the day from 10 am – 9:30 pm.

 Ticket prices will range from £11 – £13 per person at each skating rink.